The Happy Elf

-The Happy Elf is a 2005 computer-animated Christmas television special based on Harry Connick, Jr.’s song of the same name.
+The Happy Elf is a 2005 animated Christmas television special based on Harry Connick Jr.'s song of the same name.
 The special is narrated by Connick and stars the voices of Rob Paulsen, Carol Kane, Lewis Black, Kevin Michael Richardson and Mickey Rooney.
 The animation was provided by Film Roman, an IDT Entertainment company, known for animating The Simpsons.
 The Happy Elf originally aired on NBC on December 2, 2005.